 You may work while receiving a retirement pension (site in Norwegian) without your pension being reduced.

 New regulations for accumulation of a retirement pension from the National Insurance Scheme were introduced in 2010.

-Those born in the period 1954 and up to and including 1962 will accumulate a retirement pension according to the old and new accumulation rules.
+Those born in the period 1954 and up to and including 1962 will accumulate a retirement pension according to the old and new accumulation rules (text in Norwegian).

 Using NAV's online pension service at Din pensjon you may calculate your pension to see how it is distributed according to the new and old rules.